the-m3chanic/bi0s-stuff/writeups/tasks/isitnot/README.md

 Well, if we hop back to where `strncmp` is called, we can see the 2 args being passed into it.
 ![alt](./screenshot_final)

-We can see the 2nd string is stored at offset `0x7fffffffe039`, so with a little GDB magic, we can print the 15 bytes stored there.
+We can see the 2nd string is stored at offset `0x7fffffffe039`, so with a little GDB magic, we can print the 15 bytes stored there. <br>
 ![alt](./screenshot_offset)

 Now, all we have to do is put these in an array, perform the required operations and we should get the flag.